 What is an Appraisal and Why is it Important?

-If you’re buying a home and your offer has been accepted, the next step is applying for your mortgage.
+If you’re buying a home and your offer has been accepted, one of the next steps is verifying the value of the home.
 As part of that process, your lender orders a home appraisal.

 It gives you a trained professional’s point of view on the fair market value of the home to make sure it’s in line with the purchase price.